 During the 2010 legislative session, Act 197 (An Act to provide for certain water systems to maintain a level of fluoride to prevent tooth decay)was passed.
 The Arkansas Department of Health is very pleased with the progress achieved since passage of Act 197:

 - Thirty-one of the thirty-four water systems affected by the ACT 197 have already submitted fluoride plans and funding requests to the Delta Dental Foundation

-- Four water systems have not submitted a grant request
+- Three water systems have not submitted a grant request

 The Arkansas Department of Health and the Delta Dental Foundation are committed to assisting water systems in their efforts to provide fluoridated water to Arkansas citizens.
 The Delta Dental Foundation has pledged funding to purchase fluoridation equipment for all 34 water systems and is dedicated to helping reduce the effects of dental disease in Arkansas.